Sk27/Research/CharlesPetzold_Code/TelegramsAndRelays.md

 day was May 24, 1 844, when a telegraph line rigged between Washington, D.C., and Baltimore, Maryland, successfully carried the biblical
 message: "What hath God wrought! "
+- It's an interesting fantasy, but in reality Samuel Morse had understood the concept of this device early on.
+The device we've invented is called a repeater, or a relay.
+A relay is like a sounder in that an incoming current is used to power an electromagnet that pulls down a metal lever.
+The lever, however, is used as part of a switch connecting a battery to an outgoing wire.
+In this way, a weak incoming current is "amplified" to make a stronger outgoing current.